 There are many positions, some of which offer loan repayment!

-- 3 RNet is a national nonprofit network of members committed to matching healthcare professionals with rural and underserved jobs.
-The webpage provides you will job listings across the U.S. for ARNPs, RNs, and all medical fields.
+- 3 RNet is a national nonprofit network of members committed to matching healthcare professionals with jobs in rural and medically underserved areas.
+The webpage provides you with job listings across the U.S. for ARNPs, RNs, and all medical fields.
 A quick search of nurse practitioner and family medicine yielded 201 matching opportunities.
 This site is free, although registration if required.
 Information is located at: https://www.3rnet.org/

 - There are also many clinical sites that offer loan forgiveness (among them CHAS and YVFW).
 The National Health Service Corps seeks primary care, nurse practitioners, and behavioral and mental health to provide culturally competent, interdisciplinary primary health care services to underserved populations located in selected Health Professional Shortage Areas.
 Information is located at: https://nhsc.hrsa.gov/loanrepayment/index.html

 - The National Health Service Corp is a federal program that also awards scholarships to students in primary care health professions training leading to: A postgraduate degree or postgraduate certificate from a school or program in nurse-midwifery education, education, or nurse practitioner (NP) education specializing in, family medicine, geriatrics, psychiatric-mental health, and other specialties.
 In return, scholars commit to providing primary care health services in underserved communities.
 Information is available at: https://nhsc.hrsa.gov/scholarships/index.html

 CHAS Health Nurse Practitioner Residency Program in Spokane